vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 by the head waters of the Vitastā and to the minor slopes of moun tains that surround it.
 Hiouen Thsang (Beal's B RW W vol. 1. p.
 148) states that 'Kasmīra kingdom is about 7000 li (one li being equal to about 5 miles), that as the country is protected by a dragon it has always assumed superiority among neighbouring people, that they love learning and are well instructed and that (p.
 149 ) the country was once a dragon lake and that afterwards it became dry'.
 The words of Hiouen Thsang refer to an ancient legend according to which Kashmir was originally a lake (called Satisaras) 6 yojanas long and 3 yojanas wide and later became Satidesa (NM 64-66). that Umā herself is the country of Kasmira (NM 31), that the divine Vitastā rising in the Himalayas is like the simanta (line parting the hair) of this holy land (NM 45).
 The legend runs that Visnu conferred a boon on Vasuki-nāga who prayed to Viṣnu when Garuda began to devour all nāgas that he should stay in the Satidesa along with the other nāgas, that no enemy would kill any nāga (NM 105-107) and that Nila was made king of nāgas in the Satidesa (NM 110).
 The residence of Nila is the famous fountain near the village of Verrāg in the Shababad pargana.
 A certain demon called Jalodbhava grew in the Sati lake and killed men (NM 111-123 and Vām.
 81. 30-33).
 Nīla approached the sage Kasyapa the father of all Nāgas, at whose intercession Visnu asked Anantanāga to pierce the hills and make the lake dry and then killed the demon Jalodbhava (R. I. 25).
 Then Visnu asked the Nāgas to live in peace and harmony with men.
 Sati became the river Vitastā.
 Vide Kūrma II.
 43. 4.
 Nāga in Kashmir means the tutelary

 d eity presiding over the several holy springs, pools and lakes in which Kasmira abounds.
 Both NM (1130 31) and R (I. 38 ) state that there is not a spot in Kasmira even as small as a grain of sesamum which is not a tirtha and has not a nāga as its presiding deity.
 In Ain.
 A (vol. II. p.
 354 ) Abul Fazl notes that there were in his day 45 shrines of Mahadeva, 64 of Viṣnu, 3 of Brahma and 22 of Durgā and that in 700 places there were graven images of snakes which were worshipped and about which wonderful stories were told.
 R (1.72) and NM (313-314) say that the country of Kasmira is Parvati, that the king thereof should be deemed to be a part of Siva and that none who desires prosperity should disobey (or disre spect) the king.
-R (I. 42) summarises in one verse the peculiar features of Kašmira viz. 'learning, lofty dwellings, saffron, water containing ice and grapes; these are common here, although rare in
+R (I. 42) summarises in one verse the peculiar features of Kaśmira viz. 'learning, lofty dwellings, saffron, water containing ice and grapes; these are common here, although rare in

 the three worlds'.
 Kaśyapapada-(under Gaya) Vā.
 109,